apache/pekko/akka-docs/src/main/paradox/stream/operators/Source/actorRef.md

 a buffer but since communication is one way, there is no back pressure.
 Handling overflow is done by either dropping elements or failing the stream; the strategy is chosen by the user.

-The stream can be completed successfully by sending the actor reference a `akka.actor.Status.Success`.
+The stream can be completed successfully by sending the actor reference a `org.apache.pekko.actor.Status.Success`.
-If the content is `akka.stream.CompletionStrategy.immediately` the completion will be signaled immediately.
+If the content is `org.apache.pekko.stream.CompletionStrategy.immediately` the completion will be signaled immediately.
-Otherwise, if the content is `akka.stream.CompletionStrategy.draining` (or anything else) already buffered elements will be sent out before signaling completion.
+Otherwise, if the content is `org.apache.pekko.stream.CompletionStrategy.draining` (or anything else) already buffered elements will be sent out before signaling completion.
-Sending `akka.actor.PoisonPill` will signal completion immediately but this behavior is deprecated and scheduled to be removed.
+Sending `org.apache.pekko.actor.PoisonPill` will signal completion immediately but this behavior is deprecated and scheduled to be removed.
-Using `akka.actor.ActorSystem.stop` to stop the actor and complete the stream is *not supported*.
+Using `org.apache.pekko.actor.ActorSystem.stop` to stop the actor and complete the stream is *not supported*.

 See also: